 - If you have an answering machine, don't put your names on your recording.
 Also, if you and your roommates are female, consider having a male friend leave your outgoing message on your machine.

-- If you are receiving threatening or obscene phone calls, contact the college operator if you live on campus or the local police if you live off campus.
+- If you are receiving threatening or obscene phone calls, contact the university operator if you live on campus or the local police if you live off campus.

 - If you notice a person attempting to gain entry to your residence or attempting to look into your residence, call Campus Safety at 33333 if you live on campus or the police at 911 if you live off campus.
 Be prepared to give a description of the person, and tell where you last saw the person and the direction he or she was headed in at the time.